kristyhoran/datasmryzr/docs/index.md

 ### Inputs

 Any combination of tables, newick or vcf can be supplied for generation of the html report.
-However, there are some things to be aware of in order to get the desired result.
+However, there are some things to be aware of in order to get a good result.

 * Tabular data (comma or tab-delimited files) can be used as input.
     * All columns in input tables will be rendered - in the order that they are supplied.